draperlaboratory/hope-policies/policy_tests/README.md

 ### Pytest config knobs

-- XDIST: How many workers to use when running tests in parallel.
+- JOBS: How many workers to use when running tests in parallel.
-   - note: Variable must be '-n x' where x is the number you want, or 'auto'
    - note: some things cannot be run in parallel.
-For example, running the renode simulator and building the kernels are not currently supported in parallel
+For example, running the renode simulator and building the kernels are not currently supported in parallel.
+In the makefile, the variable XDIST is set to pass configuration for $(JOBS) workers.
+As such, XDIST should be left blank in order to avoid parallelization.

 - ERROR_MSGS: how much info should print on failure?
 Options from pytest
    - --tb=auto    # (default) 'long' for first & last entry, otherwise 'short'